jrchan84/TTNR/docs/development.md

 Locally, you can create new secrets by adding a variable to the .env file and accessing the variable via `process.env.VARIABLE_NAME` in code.
 Make sure to never push this .env file to GitHub by ignoring it in .gitignore!

 Creating these secrets in the VM Instance is a bit different.
 We are using Google Secret Manager to store these secrets safely in the cloud.
-If you are unfamiliar with the next steps, reach out to Justin to do them for you.
+If you are unfamiliar with the next steps, reach out to the product owner.

 - Create the new secret in Google Secret Manager (In GCP) - Ensure the default compute service account has access to it
 - Modify the startup-script to inject it as an environmental variable.
 Never hard code values in the start-up script!